top of page

 I'm looking for a specific color / breed of cat, but you don't have it on your list.
 Can you contact me when you finally get the kind of cat I am looking for?

 Unfortunately, we cannot personally email everyone who asks us if we've gotten a certain kind of cat in yet.
 However, you are welcome to check our Adopt-A-Pet account as often as you like.
-We also recommend that you try contacting other rescue groups in your area to increase your chances of finding the exact cat you are looking for.
+Most of our adoptable cats/kittens are Domestic S/M/L Haired cats or kittens.

 I just adopted a cat/kitten from you.
 It's been hiding for days, and not eating much.
 What do I do?